Sobuyilm/MedApp/README.md

 # MedApp
 Idea:
-You open the app and you scan the prescription.
+You open the app and you scan a prescription.
 The app shows how many times a day you need to take the medicine (for example, 3 times a day = every 8 hours).
 The app resembles a signal at a certain time.

 Functionalities and according tasks: